koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_51_teu-to-slot-ratio-moves-pa-per-slot-and-effective-container-moves-pa.md

-# TEU to Slot Ratio, Moves p.a. per Slot, and Effective Container Moves p.a.
+# Slide 51 of Lecture 10 contains information about TEU to Slot Ratio, Moves p.a. per Slot, and Effective Container Moves p.a.

 # Here is what the image contains: